 Carmen Boullosa (Mexico City, 1954) is one of Mexico’s leading novelists, poets and playwrights.
 The prolific author, who has had literally scores of books, essays and dissertations written about her work, has been lauded by critics on several continents.
 “As playful as a mischievous Puck,” says Elena Poniatowska; she has “a heart-stopping command of language,” says Alma Guillermoprieto; “one of the most dazzling of Latin America’s new generation,” according to Publishers Weekly; “Mexico’s best woman writer.”
 Roberto Bolaño.

 Some of her seventeen novels deal with historical themes – the world of Moctezuma, the early Colonial period in Mexico City, the life of pirates in the 17th Century Caribbean, the era of Cervantes – and some have been translated into Italian, Dutch, German, French, Portuguese, Chinese, and Russian.
-The most recent translation, published by Deep Vellum, is Texas, The Great Theft, translated by Samantha Schnee.
+The most recent translation, published by Coffe House Press, is El libro de Ana (The Book of Anna), translated by Samantha Schnee.

 Her novel Cleopatra Dismounts, (at Grove Press) “lavishly reimagines the life of the legendary Cleopatra of Egypt in a daring intermingling of fantasy and history,” according to one reviewer, and the Washington Post spoke of the book’s “exhilarating” and “incantatory prose” which left the reader “yearning for more of this talented author’s work.”